シラバス Syllabus

 参考文献・資料 Additional Readings and Resource

-Previous versions of the textbook may also be used for this course.
+Previous versions of the textbook are also acceptable for use in this course.

 授業調査に対するコメント Comment on Course Evaluation

-This will be the first time the instructor teaches this course at NUCB.
+This marks the instructor's inaugural teaching of this course at NUCB.

 担当教員のプロフィール About the Instructor

 Dr Xinyang Wei is an Associate Professor at NUCB with a PhD in Economics from the University of New South Wales, Sydney.
-His research delves into intricate aspects of energy and environmental economics, with a focus on policy evaluation, climate change dynamics, and the pursuit of low-carbon development.
-Recognised for his exemplary research, he was granted the Herbert Smith Freehills Law and Economics Higher Degree Research Award.
-His scholarly contributions are reflected in publications across renowned academic journals, including Energy Economics, Energy, Renewable Energy, Renewable and Sustainable Energy Reviews, International Journal of Energy Research, and the Journal of Industrial Ecology.
+His research explores intricate aspects of energy and environmental economics, with a focus on policy evaluation, climate change dynamics, and the pursuit of low-carbon development.
+Recognised for his exemplary research, he was granted the Herbert Smith Freehills Law and Economics Higher Degree Research Award and Outstanding Research Award from Kurimoto Educational Institute.
+His scholarly contributions are reflected in publications across renowned academic journals, including Energy Economics, Energy, Renewable Energy, Renewable and Sustainable Energy Reviews, Journal of Industrial Ecology, and Journal of Environmental Management.

 (実務経験 Work experience)